kmolima/kpi_engine/README.md

 Note: If you need elevated privileges to run docker, please run the script bellow accordingly (e.g. add ``` sudo ```).
-Make sure the scripts are ran from the home directory of the repository.

 ```bash
 ./scripts/reproduce.sh